crisidev/lnx/README.md

 ```

 ### Rust version
-LineExec build on both stable and nighly rust.
+LineExec builds on both stable and nighly rust.

 ### Platforms support
 LineExec has been tested on Linux and MacOSX.
 It builds also for Windows, but has not been tested